 Figure captions

 Figure 1.
 Pipeline of substitution model selection with ProteinModelerABC.
 The framework starts reading the query multiple alignment of protein sequences and diverse user-specified information such as the substitution models to be evaluated and their parameters [including a negative design for the SCS models where the predicted folding stabilities consider contacts information observed in other protein structures of the PDB (Arenas et al. 2013)], the evolutionary history (simulated with the coalescent or a user-specified phylogenetic tree), the number of simulations, the ABC estimation method, among others].
 Next, the framework simulates protein sequences evolution under the specified substitution models (with an equal number of simulations performed under each model) upon the specified evolutionary history.
-In a subsequent step, it calculates the summary statistics for the query and simulated datasets.
+In a subsequent step, it calculates the SS for the query and simulated datasets.
 Finally, the framework predicts the best-fitting substitution model, among the studied substitution models, using a user-specified ABC method.

 Figure 2.
 Evaluation of substitution model selection with ProteinModelerABC as a function of the number of simulations and tolerance.
-The figure shows the probability for predicting a true substitution model (including the substitution models Dayhoff, Fitness site-dependent SCS and Neutral site-dependent SCS models as true models) with the different ABC estimation methods (rejection “rejection”, mnlogistic and neuralnet) and using 100 pseudo-observed datasets per model at different levels of tolerance (0.005, 0.01 and 0.05) and number of simulations (10000, 50000 and 100000).
+The figure shows the probability for predicting a true substitution model (including the substitution models Dayhoff, Fitness site-dependent SCS and Neutral site-dependent SCS models as true models) with the different ABC estimation methods (rejection “rejection”, weighted multiple linear regression “mnlogistic” and neural networks “neuralnet”) and using 100 pseudo-observed datasets per model at different levels of tolerance (0.005, 0.01 and 0.05) and number of simulations (10000, 50000 and 100000).
 Error bars indicate 95% confidence intervals from the mean of the predictions from the pseudo-observed datasets.

 Figure 1.